PRACTICE DIRECTION 5A – COURT DOCUMENTS

 (9) Fax should not be used, except in an unavoidable emergency, to deliver:

 (c) a document relating to a hearing less than two hours ahead

 (d) trial bundles or skeleton arguments

-(10) Where (9)(a) or (b) applies, the fax should give an explanation for the emergency and include an undertaking that the fee or money has been dispatched that day by post or will be paid at the court office counter the following business day.
+(10) Where (9)(a) applies, the fax should give an explanation for the emergency and include an undertaking that the fee or money has been dispatched that day by post or will be paid at the court office counter the following business day.

 (11) Where courts have several fax machines, each allocated to an individual section, fax messages should only be sent to the machine of the section for which the message is intended.

-5.4 Where the Court orders any document to be lodged in Court, the document must, unless otherwise directed, be deposited in the office of that Court.
+5.4 Where the Court orders any document to be lodged in Court, the document must, unless otherwise directed, be deposited in the appropriate office of that Court.

 (1) Where a document filed, lodged or held in a court office is required to be produced to any Court, Tribunal or arbitrator, the document may be produced by sending it by registered post (together with a Certificate as in paragraph 5.6(8)(b)) to the Court, Tribunal or arbitrator in accordance with the provisions of this paragraph.